 Thinking of going green with some dog house solar projects?
 It’s always better than running an ugly extension cord across your yard.
-Especially if you have a lawn you need to mow.
-Solar is efficient, free energy and there’s lots of it to go around.
-So why not take full advantage for you and your pooch.
+Especially if you have a lawn, you need to mow.
+Solar is efficient, free of energy, and there’s lots of it to go around.
+So why not take full advantage of you and your pooch?

 Want To Listen To This Article Instead?